 As previously indicated, Chapters 515 and 516 established the R&D tax credit program by creating a tax credit against the State income tax for individuals and corporations that incur qualified R&D expenses in Maryland.
-As originally enacted the basic credit and growth credit were each capped at \$3 million.
-Chapter 152 of 2001 authorized the unused portion of either the basic credit or the growth credit to be issued for the other credit if that credit had reached its maximum.
+As originally enacted, the basic credit and growth credit were each capped at \$3 million.
+Chapter 152 of 2001 authorized the unused portion of either the

 Chapter 98 of 2005 extended the tax credit program through tax year 2010 and established annual reporting requirements for Commerce.
-Chapter 98 also reduced the length of time that unused credits may be carried forward from 15 to 7 years.
+Chapter 98 also reduced the length of time, from 15 years to 7 years, that unused credits may be carried forward.

-Chapter 90 of 2007 clarified that the State R&D tax credit program is "decoupled" from any repeal of the federal research and experimentation tax credit.
+Chapter 90 of 2007 clarified that the State R&D tax credit program is decoupled from any repeal of the federal research and experimentation tax credit.